hkarhu/TassuPads/README.md

 ![](/images/img_1487.jpg)

 After you know where the pads will be, place pieces of wheater strips to positions where you think the contact will be sufficient for the upper module.
-I used this kind of formation (x.x), just to make it as symmetric as possible.
+I used this kind of formation, just to make it as symmetric as possible.

+[IMAGE]

 Before continuing, you should have the 9 top panels ready so you can measure the accurate places for the washers.